turingschool-examples/mod1-gestalt-principals-foundations/readme.md

 ![Law of Proximity](images/gestalt-example-3.png)

+_Even though this is made up of unrelated elements, we see a column on the left, a square to the upper right, and a short row on the lower right_

 #### Law of Continuation or Continuity

 Objects aligned on a path are viewed as moving in an implied direction.
 We continue to follow contours when the elements have established a pattern of direction.

 ![Law of Continuation](images/gestalt-example-4.png)

+_The eye follows the full path implied by each line to see a complete circle_

 #### Law of Closure

 Contours and gaps in a figure will be seen as completed contours

 ![Law of Closure](images/gestalt-example-1.png)

+_There are no triangles or circles in this visual, but we are able to fill the missing space to complete these familiar shapes_

 ![WWF Logo](images/wwf_logo_panda.png)